Hey! Say! JUMP: 2016: Dear, "Sayonara Sensation", "Maji Sunshine", "Fantastic Time", "Give Me Love" and FNS 27Hour Festival

 Hey!
 Say!
 JUMP returned as their sub unit, Sensations, and released the single for the movie titled "Sayonara Sensation".
 It was released for the film Assassination Classroom: Graduation, starring Yamada.

 The group also released the single "Maji Sunshine".
-It topped the Oricon charts in its first week, and was used for the group's CM for KOSE Cosmeport Cosmetics.
+It topped the Oricon charts in its first week, and was used for the group's advertisement for KOSE Cosmeport Cosmetics.
 They were one of the main personalities of Fuji Television's FNS 27Hour Festival, with Inoo being one of the main MCs.
 During this, their show Itadaki High JUMP also had a crossover with Kis-My-Ft2's show Kisumai Busaiku in which the two groups competed in various activities.

 On July 27, the group released their fifth album titled Dear which sold 141,079 copies on its first day.
 It landed on the No. 1 spot at the Oricon Weekly Album Chart.
 In support of the album, a tour started on July 28 at the Osaka-jō Hall called Hey!
 Say!
 JUMP LIVE TOUR 2016 DEAR.

 On October 26, the group released a new single called "Fantastic Time", which was used as the opening theme for anime Time Bokan 24.

 On December 14, the group released a new single called "Give Me Love", which was used for the drama Cain and Abel starring member Yamada.
 It was described as a mellow R&B song about life's troubles and love.